roxor1909/AHCI/README.md

    docker pull philenius/ahci-smart-mirror-project:arm-raspi-v2
    ```

-2. On Raspberry Pi: copy the startup script `start-smart-mirror` to `/home/pi/`.
-This startup script starts the Docker container and opens Chromium.
+4. Copy the startup script `start-smart-mirror` to `/home/pi/`.
+This startup script starts the Docker container and opens Chromium with every reboot of the Raspberry Pi.

-3. On Raspberry Pi: add a cronjob to execute the startup script on every system reboot.
+5. Add a cronjob to execute the startup script on every system reboot.
    ```bash
    crontab -e
    ```